bakpakin/Fennel/api.md

 ```

 Accepts `indent` as a string in `options` causing output to be
-indented using that string instead of attempting to correlate output
+indented using that string, which should contain only whitespace if
-line numbers with source; results in output that is more readable but
+provided.
+Use `false` to get compilation output which attempts to
-will not give helpful stack traces.
+correlate source lines with output lines.

 ### Compile an iterator of bytes into a string of Lua (can throw errors)